 In 2011-2012, the program expanded to include 11 elementary schools and added a reading component in one of the middle schools for just this school year.
-In 2012-2013, there were no changes to the 20 schools that were participating, but in 2013-2014 one school closed and nine additional schools were added to the program.
-The same 28 schools that participated in 2013-2014 also participated in 2014-2015.
-Incentive programs were designed to support the efforts of the fellows, principals, Academic Program Managers, and School Support Officers of the Apollo campuses.
-The program for fellows had an incentive for monthly perfect attendance and a separate incentive for student performance calculated at the end of the school year.
-The incentives for principals, Academic Program Managers, and School Support Officers were all based on campus-level performance indicators.
+In 2012-2013, there were no changes to the 20 schools that were participating, but in 2013-2014 one school closed and nine additional Apollo-like schools were added to the program.
+The same 28 schools that participated in 2013-2014 also participated in 2014-2015 and 2015-2016.
+Incentive programs were designed to support the efforts of the fellows, principals, Academic Program Managers, and School Support Officers of the Apollo campuses although in 2015-2016 incentive awards were only offered to fellows.
+The incentives in previous years for principals, Academic Program Managers, and School Support Officers were all based on campus-level performance indicators while the program for fellows had an incentive for monthly perfect attendance and a separate incentive for student performance calculated at the end of the school year.